 The network is made up of permissioned nodes run by the the Hedera Governing Council, a group of term-limited enterprises that lead the network's direction.
 Over time the network will move to a permissionless model.

 Hashgraph is a distributed consensus algorithm and data structure that is fast, fair, and secure.
 This indirectly creates a trusted community, even when members do not necessarily trust each other.
 Hedera is the only authorized public network to use hashgraph.

 Hedera provides three services, exposed via API, to access the public ledger.
 Today, Hedera network services are available with varying availability and access:

 Transactions are currently throttled for mainnet and testnet.
 You will receive a "BUSY" message if the number of transactions submitted to the network exceeds the threshold value.
-Users are unable to create new Hedera mainnet accounts outside of the Hedera portal.
-We anticipate the ability for anyone to create accounts during North American summer of 2019, referred to as Open Access.

 Currently, to start building on Hedera you will need to: